 Connection, Learning, and Performance

 A gathering for those whose interests live at — or near — the intersection of justice-seeking religious reflection with spirituality, imagination, the arts, and embodiment.
 The interplay of these areas with one another has come to be named as theopoetics, the focus of the event.
-Organized for theological scholars, religious practitioners, performers, and/or those who are all three, this conference will be a mix of academic discussions, facilitated dialogue, performance, and workshops focused on developing practices that can be taken back to share with our communities of support and accountability.
+Organized for theological scholars, religious practitioners, artists (of any sort and medium) and/or those who are all three, this conference will be a mix of academic discussions, facilitated dialogue, performance, and workshops focused on developing practices that can be taken back to share with our communities of support and accountability.
 Details about presentations, performances, panel discussions, and workshops is on the Conference Content page.

 From 9am - 4pm on Friday March 22 there will be a separate “Deepening Circles” pre-conference training.
 Check-in for the conference itself begins at 4:30 and events begin at 5:30pm.
 The conference formally closes after dinner (which is included with registration) on Saturday.
 An optional Sunday morning debrief brunch is open to the whole community.
 The Conference Schedule page has additional details which will be more details as we get closer to the event and proposals are selected.

 Art and Bodies Matter